Tablet computer: Modern tablets

 Android was the first of the 2000s-era dominating platforms for tablet computers to reach the market.
 In 2008, the first plans for Android-based tablets appeared.
 The first products were released in 2009.
 Among them was the Archos 5, a pocket-sized model with a 5-inch touchscreen, that was first released with a proprietary operating system and later (in 2009) released with Android 1.4.
 The Camangi WebStation was released in Q2 2009.
 The first LTE Android tablet appeared late 2009 and was made by ICD for Verizon.
 This unit was called the Ultra, but a version called Vega was released around the same time.
 Ultra had a 7-inch display while Vega's was 15 inches.
 Many more products followed in 2010.
 Several manufacturers waited for Android Honeycomb, specifically adapted for use with tablets, which debuted in February 2011.

-Apple is often credited for defining a new class of consumer device with the iPad, which shaped the commercial market for tablets in the following years, and was the most successful tablet at the time of its release. iPads and competing devices were tested by the U.S. military in 2011 and cleared for secure use in 2013.
+Apple is often credited for defining a new class of consumer device with the iPad, which shaped the commercial market for tablets in the following years, and was the most successful tablet at the time of its release.
 Its debut in 2010 pushed tablets into the mainstream.
-Samsung's Galaxy Tab and others followed, continuing the trends towards the features listed above.
-In March 2012, PC Magazine reported that 31% of U.S. Internet users owned a tablet, used mainly for viewing published content such as video and news.
+Samsung's Galaxy Tab and others followed, continuing the trends towards the features listed above. iPads and competing devices were tested by the U.S. military in 2011 and cleared for secure use in 2013.
 The top-selling line of devices was Apple's iPad with 100 million sold between its release in April 2010 and mid-October 2012, but iPad market share (number of units) dropped to 36% in 2013 with Android tablets climbing to 62%.
 Android tablet sales volume was 121 million devices, plus 52 million, between 2012 and 2013 respectively.
 Individual brands of Android operating system devices or compatibles follow iPad with Amazon's Kindle Fire with 7 million, and Barnes & Noble's Nook with 5 million.